arkency/posts/posts/2015-10-16-advantages-of-working-on-a-legacy-rails-application.md

 As my client once said to me: _The only reward that we get for being successful (as a business) is more complexity_.
 The bigger the organization, the more processes, features and use cases, the more complexity needs to be handled by the code.
-That is our **curse** (because we try to fight the complexity everywhere and there is alway accidental complexity added as well) **and our reward**.
+That is our **curse** (because we try to fight the complexity everywhere and there is always accidental complexity added as well) **and our reward**.
 Because the feeling that you can handle all that complexity for your client and keep things working and profitable is nice.